close icon

 There are strengthening exercises we can recommend for your elbow and rotator cuff to help you avoid common tennis injuries like tendonitis in the elbow and a torn rotator cuff.
 These exercises target and strengthen the muscles you’ll use to help prevent injury.

-William Sayde, MD, OINJ Shoulder Surgeon
+William Sayde, MD, MD, OINJ Shoulder Surgeon